seeamarnath/seeamarnath/README.md

 ###

-<h3 align="left">I am a passionate programmer and teacher from Auroville who loves to experience this beautiful planet!</h3>
+<h3 align="center">I am a passionate programmer and teacher from Auroville who loves to experience this beautiful planet!</h3>

 ###